MafaldaSFerreira/physalia_adaptation_course-2024/03_day3/Tutorial_Day3_GenomeScan_GEA.md

 ## 3-2.
 Investigate outliers of differentiation

 ### 3-2.1 With OutFLANK
-[OutFLANK](https://github.com/whitlock/OutFLANK) is an R package that implements the method developed by Whitlock and Lotterhos (https://www.journals.uchicago.edu/doi/10.1086/682949) that uses likelihood on a trimmed distribution of F<sub>ST</sub> values to infer the distribution of F<sub>ST</sub> for neutral markers.
+[OutFLANK](https://github.com/whitlock/OutFLANK) is an R package that implements the method developed by [Whitlock and Lotterhos](https://www.journals.uchicago.edu/doi/10.1086/682949) using likelihood on a trimmed distribution of F<sub>ST</sub> values to infer the distribution of F<sub>ST</sub> for neutral markers.
 This distribution is then used to assign q-values to each locus to detect outliers that may be due to spatially heterogeneous selection.

 >Whitlock, M. C., and K. J. Lotterhos.
 2015.
 Reliable detection of loci responsible for local adaptation: Inference of a neutral model through trimming the distribution of FST.
 The American Naturalist.
 186:S24–S36.

 This R package has a great vignette, which can be found [here](https://htmlpreview.github.io/?https://github.com/whitlock/OutFLANK/blob/master/inst/doc/OutFLANKAnalysis.html).
 We will more or less follow it today.

 #### Prepare the data
-Open R in the Terminal (type `R` to open and `q()` or `quit()` to escape) and convert our VCF file to the outflank format.
-You may prefer to run the program on your computer (but be aware that you may have problems with R.4).
-Feel free to do so but make sure you copy all the `03_day3` directory to your computer to keep using the same paths.
+Copy the `03_day3` directory from the server to your local computer.
+Using R in RStudio, we will convert our VCF file to the outflank format.

-Let's convert our VCF file:
+Let's convert our VCF file with:
 ```R
 # load packages
 library(OutFLANK)